-I know that the results from these type of tools can can vary wildly depending on which website you are researching.
+I know that the results from these types of tools can vary wildly depending on which website you are researching.
 I’m guessing that bigger accounts will also have more accurate data.

-But if you’re interested about any of these tools, scroll to the end of the article where I’ve included a bit more info on each tool.
+But if you’re interested in any of these tools, scroll to the end of the article where I’ve included a bit more info on each tool.

 3. What are your competitors’ top keywords?

 Here is where you are at.
 You know:

 - Which competitors are advertising on Google Ads

 - A rough estimate of how much they are spending.

 Now it’s time to dig a little deeper and discover the Google Ads keywords that your competitors are advertising on.